Logitech G515 Lightspeed

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in wireless performance, portability, value for money, below average in volume control, media controls, hot-swappable switches.
+Compared with other Gaming Keyboards, this product is above average in wireless performance, value for money, below average in rapid trigger support, ease of switch replacement, volume control.

 Attribute This product Category average Difference